 Editor Prof. Avi Israeli, Avi Israeli, Hadassah-Hebrew University of Jerusalem, Israel Editor Emeritus Bruce Rosen, Myers-JDC-Brookdale Institute, Israel

-Dear Editors,:
+Dear Editors,

-I am pleased to submit an integrative article entitled: "Israel’s State Commission of Inquiry into the Health System and its Functioning and Future Planning for Nursing Personnel: Recommendations Versus Reality (1988-1994)." for consideration for publication in the Israel Journal of Health Policy Research.
+I am pleased to submit an integrative article entitled: “Israel’s State Commission of Inquiry into the Health System and its Functioning and Future Planning for Nursing Personnel: Recommendations Versus Reality (1988-1994)” for consideration for publication in the Israel Journal of Health Policy Research.

-In this article, I present testimonies from the Health System Inquiry Committee that led to the enactment of the National Health Law with regard to Manpower planning, in an attempt to understand the gap between the long-term recommendations and the actual situation.
+In this article, I present testimonies from the Netanyahu Health System Inquiry Committee that led to the enactment of the National Health Law with regard to manpower planning.
+The aim is to understand the gap between the long-term recommendations and the actual situation.

 The study uses historical research methods and is based on the final reports of the Commission and other archival materials, including testimonies from nurses and healthcare experts, and interviews with experts from the Israeli Ministry of Health who were involved in decision-making

-This article deals with the circumstances in which the IDF nurses' designation was determined in an international perspective, pointing out similarities and differences with foreign armies.

-As a journal that deals with health policy and operates within the framework of the National Institute for Health Policy, which was established as part of the enactment of the National Health Law, I consider the journal the appropriate home for this article.

 This manuscript has not been published and is not under consideration for publication elsewhere.